Biological Sciences (Immunology) BSc (Hons)

 Immunology is a rapidly evolving subject at the forefront of advances in science and medicine.
 It looks at the ways in which animals react to infectious agents such as viruses, bacteria, fungi and parasites, as well as to tumours and organ transplantation.

-Immunology is fundamental to the treatment of important disorders including allergies, autoimmune diseases, and immune deficiencies.
-It is also central to the understanding of resistance and susceptibility to infectious diseases, transplantation science, and to vaccine development.<...
+It describes how immune responses are initiated, developed and regulated and is fundamental to the treatment of important disorders including allergy, autoimmune diseases and immune deficiencies.
+Immunology is also central to the understanding of resistance and susceptibility to infectious diseases, transplantation scienc...

 1 option available